 As of Nov.
-15 12:30 PM CST, 69 lab-confirmed or suspected cases of E. coli have been found in the Rockwood Summit community according to the St. Louis County Department of Public Health (DPH).
+18 12:00 PM CST, 94 lab-confirmed or suspected cases of E. coli have been found in an investigation being conducted by the St. Louis County Department of Public Health (DPH).
+More than half of these cases have been tied to events held by Rockwood Summit communities and clubs, according to the DPH.
 In an article published Nov.
-14 at 8:52 AM CST by Lucas Sellem and Russell Kinsaul of KMOV, the DPH confirmed they were investigating possible sources of the outbreak including interactions with food, traveling, whereabouts, exposure to animals, etc. In a later statement from the DPH the sources of E. coli were confirmed to be from two separate events catered by Andre’s Banquets and Catering.
+14 by Lucas Sellem and Russell Kinsaul of KMOV, the DPH confirmed they were investigating possible sources of the outbreak including interactions with food, traveling, whereabouts, exposure to animals, etc. In a later statement published Nov.
+18 by 5 On Your Side, the DPH made connections between the outbreak and four separate events “hosted at or catered through Andre’s Banquets and Catering” affiliated with Summit.
 Officials from the DPH stated that current details gathered from the investigation are pointing toward the salad served at the events being a main source of the bacteria.
-The caterer had previously denied fault.
-Rockwood sent a message to Summit staff, students and families the morning of Nov.
-15 sharing a survey from the DPH requesting information from “anyone who attended a catered event or consumed food served from a banquet/catering facility from 11/4/24 through 11/11/24.”
-Head principal Dr. Emily McCown said the school is doing their part to report cases as they emerge.

 “We’re sharing any information we have with the Department of Public Health as we get any names of students that might be exhibiting symptoms or have a confirmed case so they can do their part investigating the possible source,” McCown said.